ebot7/javascript-sdk/README.md

 ## Usage Examples

-Using this package involve two steps
+Using this package involves two steps:

-first instantiate a `Client` class and then;
-instantiate a corresponding `Api Client`.
+First, instantiate a `Client` class and then instantiate a corresponding `Api Client`.

-The following example illustrate how to get the list of bots from the application platform using the `@ebot7/sdk`
+The following example illustrates how to get the list of bots from the application platform using the `@ebot7/sdk`

-Initialize an ebot7 client
+Initialize an e-bot7 client:

 ```
 const MOCK_TOKEN = 'xapp-607952a149247f795d7304f9-48863fb0b20dec2b9a8a585fc63a6b8017cbab48';